 Why the Moon’s Timing Changes

 The Moon takes about 29.5 days to orbit Earth.
 As it moves, we see different amounts of its sunlit side.
 That’s what creates the phases.
 But its position also decides when it rises.
-Simply put, the farther it gets from the Sun, the later it shows up.
+Simply put, the farther it gets from the Sun, the later it shows up, much like how daylight saving changes affect when the sky brightens or darkens across regions.

 Phases and Their Rise Times